CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/Access-the-UI.md

 ## Reset a Forgotten Password

-For cloud deployments, you can reset your password if it has been forgotten.

-To reset a password:
+To reset a password for cloud deployments:

 1. Enter *https://netq.cumulusnetworks.com* in your browser to open the login page.

-    {{<figure src="/images/netq/access-ui-cld-login-320.png" width="250">}} <!-- UPDATE ME! -->

-2. Click **Forgot Password?**

-3. Enter an email address where you want instructions to be sent for resetting the password.

-4. Click **Send Reset Email**, or click **Cancel** to return to login page.

-    {{<figure src="/images/netq/access-ui-reset-email-sent-320.png" width="250">}}

-5. Log in to the email account where you sent the reset message.
-Look for a message with a subject of *NetQ Password Reset Link* from *netq-sre@cumulusnetworks.com*.
+2. Click **Forgot Password?** and enter an email address.
+Look for a message with the subject *NetQ Password Reset Link* from *netq-sre@cumulusnetworks.com*.

-6. Click on the link provided to open the Reset Password dialog.
+3. Click on the link in the email and follow the instructions to create a new password.

-    {{<figure src="/images/netq/access-ui-reset-forgotten-pswd-320.png" width="250">}}

-7. Enter a new password.

-8. Enter the new password again to confirm it.

-9. Click **Reset**.

-    A confirmation message is shown on successful reset.

-    {{<figure src="/images/netq/access-ui-reset-pswd-success-320.png" width="250">}}

-10. Click **Login** to access NetQ with your username and new password.

 ## Log Out of NetQ